Naresh1318/GANs_N_Roses/README.md

 The dataset that I have used can be downloaded from this [link](https://drive.google.com/open?id=0B068a_0Gq8kYSGZ3UmdveFczM0U).
 * Extract the images into Dataset/Roses.

+*Note:*
+* Images other than roses and those with different shapes can be copied into the Roses directory.

 ## Training the model

 ### mission_control.py
-This file contains the dataset location and the hyperparameters that is used by the model.
+This file contains the dataset location and the hyperparameters which are used by the model.

 *Note:*